-In accordance with the provisions of the Concession Agreement, the ORR will conduct periodic reviews of the Infrastructure Manager's OMRC.
-The first such periodic review will take effect on 1 April 2015 and thereafter periodic reviews will take effect at 5-yearly intervals.
+In accordance with the provisions of the Concession Agreement, the ORR conducts periodic reviews of the Infrastructure Manager's OMRC.
+The first such periodic review took effect on 1 April 2015 and thereafter periodic reviews will take effect at 5-yearly intervals.
 In addition, the Infrastructure Manager can ask the ORR to carry out an interim review of the OMRC if there is a material and significant change to the circumstances upon which the current OMRC was determined or approved such that the level of OMRC is materially insufficient to enable the Infrastructure Manager to comply with its obligations under the Concession Agreement.
 If the level of the operations, maintenance and renewal costs is revised pursuant to a periodic or interim review, the OMRC per train per minute will be revised by the Infrastructure Manager by apportioning the revised operations, maintenance and renewal costs among the TOCs on the basis described in Appendix 1.

-Under the Framework Track Access Agreements and Track Access Agreements, the Infrastructure Manager will also re-apportion operations, maintenance and renewal costs between TOCs on the basis described in Appendix 1 in circumstance where:
+Under the Framework Track Access Agreements and Track Access Agreements, the Infrastructure Manager will also re-apportion operations, maintenance and renewal costs between TOCs on the basis described in Appendix 1 (example based on February 2009 prices) in circumstances where: